softminus/zcash-cotyledon/doc/classification.md

 # Prospective logic

-If a node meets the numeric version number test and has a user agent string which matches the user agent regex, it's placed in the `EventuallyMaybeSynced` state, which allows it to be polled more often so it graduates to servable earlier.
+If a node meets the numeric version number test and has a user agent string which matches the user agent string test, it's placed in the `EventuallyMaybeSynced` state, which allows it to be polled more often so it graduates to servable earlier.